The Eve of War

 "It will be no trouble at all, Cap," the middle-aged butler said, smiling broadly.
 He left the room.

-Cap dug into the tray of food.
+Cap dug in.
 He ate most of what was there, and drank all the coffee, keeping an eye on the time.
-After he finished, he stood and headed to the door.
-Suddenly, a wave of nausea crashed over him.
+As he stood and headed to the door, a wave of nausea crashed over him.
 He tried to shake it but quickly realized it was beyond him.
 He made it to the bathroom in time, barely.
 Pain wracked his body with every heave, his stomach rejecting the recently delivered contents.
 His nerve endings were on fire, and his muscles locked in spasm.
 He slumped to the floor, spent.
 After several minutes passed, the sickness left him, but the weakness remained.
 He stood, his legs unsteady, and rinsed the bitter foulness from his mouth.
 The face looking back at him from the mirror was pale.
 Cap pealed his mask off and gazed into the mirror, refusing to blink at the weakness he saw reflected back at him.
 It had been a lifetime since he had felt this way, weak, unsure.
 He had almost forgotten how miserable it could be.

 "Admit it.
 You're afraid."

 A few more minutes passed.
 Straightening up, Steve made his way to the door, willing his legs to be steady.
 He slipped out of the mansion unseen.

 The White House,

 "Yes, sir.
-I just want to remind you that your meeting with the President is at 12:45.
-Is there anything I can help you do to prepare?"
+I just want to remind you that your meeting with the President is at noon.
+Is there anything I can do to help you prepare?"

 "No, but thank you for asking, Jennifer."